michael6991/lock-pair/README.md

 # Lock Pair
-## Lock pair for locking shared resources
+## Simple mutual exclusion mechanism to control access to a shared resource by different physical cores

-This concept can be usefull when you have an embedded system with SoC that contains multiple cores with access to a global shared memory such as SRAM.
+This concept can be usefull when you have an embedded system with SoC that contains multiple cores that can access to a global shared memory such as SRAM.
-Useful when you want 2 cores to share a simple lock mechanism (mutex) that can be accessed in the shared memory region, and these two cores don't have any hardware locking alternative built in the SoC.
+Useful when you want two or more cores to share a simple lock mechanism that can be accessed via a shared memory region.
+If the physical cores don't have any hardware locking alternative built in the SoC, lock pair can be useful.

 Example usage:
 ```